oftheheadland/Pairbud/README.md

 # Pairbud
 Introducing Pairbud, the fast, easy way to find your new best friend.
+This website will help users find their ideal pet from a shelter in their area.

 ![](https://raw.githubusercontent.com/oftheheadland/Pairbud/master/screenshot.PNG)